EV & Hybrid Zone

 What is the best electric car overall in 2026?

-For most U.S. buyers, the Hyundai IONIQ 6 Long Range RWD — 361 miles EPA, 18-minute 10–80% charging, 5-year/60,000-mile warranty, and one of the lowest 5-year costs in segment.
-The Equinox EV is best for budget buyers at $34,995.
-For crossover preference, the IONIQ 5 shares the same 800V platform at $43,850.
+For most U.S. buyers: the Hyundai IONIQ 6 Long Range RWD at $38,615.
+It delivers 361 miles EPA range, 18-minute 10–80% charging — the fastest at this price — and Hyundai’s 5-year/60,000-mile bumper-to-bumper warranty, the most comprehensive in the mainstream segment.
+Need an SUV body?
+The IONIQ 5 shares the same 800V platform at $43,850.
+Prioritizing price?
+Equinox EV at $34,995.

 Is the $7,500 federal EV tax credit still available in 2026?